What I Learned Today About Preparing Salads

 - Mix equal parts vinegar and water and bring it to a boil.

-- Next, place the lettuce in a jar or container and pour the hot vinegar mixture over the top, making sure to submerge the lettuce fully.
+- Next, place the lettuce in a jar or container and pour the hot vinegar mixture over the top, submerging the lettuce fully.

 - Finally, let the jar cool to room temperature before sealing it and storing it in the refrigerator.
 Lettuce pickles will last for several weeks in the refrigerator.